Self-Doubt & The Big Question Mark

 You are good enough.

-We have the opportunity to shift this belief system by allowing others to offer honest, objective feedback, and actually hear it!
-This can come from friends, family, neighbors, co-workers, life coaches and professional counselors/therapists.
-The key is they need to be people that can share objective perspectives without an agenda.
-Many friends and family members have a hard time being able to objectively see us without wanting or needing something from us, even if that is wanting us to feel better, it still colors their perspective.
+We have the opportunity to shift this belief system by allowing others to offer honest, objective feedback and actually hear it!
+This can come from friends, family, neighbors, co-workers, life coaches, and professional counselors/therapists.
+The key is they need to be people who can share objective perspectives without an agenda.
+Many friends and family members have a hard time being able to objectively see us without wanting or needing something from us; even if that is wanting us to feel better, it still colors their perspective.

-My first sponsor in AA(thirty-one years as of this writing!) in 1989 was the first person that was able to offer me objective feedback on who I was without needing anything from me.
-After him it was the first therapist I had.
+My first sponsor in AA (thirty-one years as of this writing!) in 1989 was the first person who was able to offer me objective feedback on who I was without needing anything from me.
+After him, I was the first therapist I had.
 It took me a while to trust her, but her feedback/perspective was always honest and objective.
-A few years later I met the woman that became my Reiki Master, Spiritual Teacher and Mentor.
+A few years later, I met the woman who became my Reiki Master, Spiritual Teacher, and Mentor.
 Her feedback and insights offered me a way to see myself through her lens.
-The fact that I was practicing meditation daily provided an opportunity for me to begin to slowly see myself beyond that narrative of, “I am not good enough”.
-I also did some work with Louise Hays not-yet-famous Mirror Exercise.
+The fact that I was practicing meditation daily provided an opportunity for me to begin to slowly see myself beyond that narrative of “I am not good enough”.
+I also did some work with Louise Hay‘s not-yet-famous Mirror Exercise.
 The Big Question Mark started to make less noise and hold less weight.
 I would not have been able to do this without the objective and honest support of the people I mentioned above and others.

 And, you must be willing to step out of your comfort zone.
 Like with both feet.

-I want to be clear, the process was gradual and I often thought it was never going to shift.
+I want to be clear: the process was gradual, and I often thought it was never going to shift.
 It did.
-It can for you as well.
-Self-doubt does not have to rule your life and hijack everything that is important to you.
+It can be for you as well.
+Self-doubt does not have to rule your life and hijack everything important to you.
 We can see ourselves with clear eyes and accept our strengths and obstacles equally.
-I am not a glass half-full or half-empty person.
+I am not a glass-half-full or half-empty person.
 I see a glass full of water and air.

 Other Posts you may enjoy: